Learn WIP with Joy – File Protection Deep Dive – Part 3

 For multiple users logging in to the same system, a unique RSA key pair is generated for each user account which is mutually non-accessible.
 Thus by default, only the user account under which the file protection activity was performed will have access to the file contents due to the possession of the private key.
 Other user accounts will be denied access to file contents as they won’t have access to the original account’s private key.

-Microsoft recommends WIP to be used by a single user per device – the account which enrolled the device.
+Microsoft recommends WIP to be used by a single user per device – the account that enrolled the device.
 For multiple users signing in to the same device (Azure AD join device), there may be inconsistency and the service may fail to revoke access to encryption keys for secondary users.

 To understand the security of EFS file protection better, see the structure of the DDF field in the $EFS attribute of the file.
 (Explained in detail here)